-Qb) Should the limit be calculated per type of security or should all types of securities be taken into account as a whole?
-For example, if a company makes a debt issue in January of EUR 4 million and an equity issue in March of EUR 2 million, should the issuer draw up a prospectus for the second issue?
+Qa) Should the limit be calculated per type of securities or should all types of securities be taken into account as a whole?

-Ab) Article 1.2 h) exclusion applies separately to offers of different kinds of securities within a 12 month period.
+Aa) The Article 1(2)(h) exemption applies separately to offers of different kinds of securities within a 12 month period.
 ESMA is of the view that equity securities and debt securities should be considered separately for the calculation of the limit.
+For example, if a company issues debt securities in January of €4 million and equity securities in March of €2 million, the issuer would not be obliged to draw up a prospectus for the second issue.